 5 min. to read.

-Mark 14:1-9 is the scripture today, when a woman anoints Jesus to the surprise and consternation of the other dinner guests.
+Mark 14:1-9 is the scripture I’m spending time with today – when a woman anoints Jesus to the surprise and consternation of the other dinner guests.

 Midweek, after his dramatic entrance into Jerusalem, after making a scene at the temple, after teaching the crowds, Jesus headed to the nearby town of Bethany.
 That evening a dinner was thrown in his honor.
 In Mark’s Gospel, this meal happened at the house of a man named Simon.
-In Luke’s version, it was at Lazarus, Mary, and Martha’s home.
 A woman interrupted the meal, breaking open a small bottle of aromatic oil and anointed Jesus.

 Anointing was a ritual act marking a person with oil to set them aside for a certain task.
-Priests, even the high priest, were consecrated with oil.
+Priests were consecrated with oil.
 Israel’s kings were anointed with oil.
 Depending on the status of the role, the oil could be made from quite costly ingredients.
 There was another time when oil was commonly used to anoint the body.
 That was when a dead body was being washed and prepared for burial.

 In both Matthew and Mark’s gospels, it was an unnamed woman who did this.
 No further information about her is given.
 In Luke’s gospel, the woman is also unnamed, but she is known.
 For unspecified reasons, the dinner guests consider her a sinner and take offense at her forwardness with Jesus.
 She weeps over Jesus, and his interaction with her is centered on forgiveness.
 In John’s gospel, the woman is Mary, the sister of Martha and Lazarus.